OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

  * using VMs to test QSINIT.
    VPC & Vbox works, in most cases, with some exceptions:

     - no PAE paging mode in VPC.
-Hardware virtualization should be off too - it kills host OS in seconds, at least in VirtualPC 2007 on AMD.
+Hardware virtualization must be off too - it kills host OS in seconds, at least in VirtualPC 2007 on AMD.

     - 8, 12, 13 exceptions stops VPC VM (because of task gates used).